Skip to main content

 If you’re claiming because of travel disruption and have travel insurance, please also contact your insurer to see if you’re able to claim under your policy.

-If you’ve done that and you still want to raise a Section 75 claim with us you can do that by filling in the relevant form.
+If you’ve done that and you still want to raise a dispute through us, you can do that by filling in the relevant form or using conversational banking in your mobile app – as described here.

 It will take us longer to process your claim if we need further information about the company’s position and their terms and conditions, so please give us as much information as you can.